102 marathons in 102 days: Amputee’s unofficial world record - NewsBreak

 102 marathons in 102 days: Amputee’s unofficial world record

-GILBERT, Ariz. — As Forrest Gump in the Oscar-winning 1994 film, lead actor Tom Hanks abruptly trots to a halt after more than three years of nonstop running and tells his followers: “I’m pretty tired — I think I’ll go home now.”
+GILBERT, Ariz.
+(AP) — As Forrest Gump in the Oscar-winning 1994 film of the same name, lead actor Tom Hanks abruptly trots to a halt after more than three years of nonstop running and tells his followers: “I’m pretty tired — I think I’ll go home now.”

 And she can’t stop/won’t stop, saying she’ll run two more for good measure and wrap up her challenge on Saturday with 104.
 “I might as well end April with a marathon,” she told The Associated Press.